svalleau/quickq/README.md

 | |-pYY.csv
 ...
 ```
-The predictions can then be executed by the following command `python quickq.py <root> -t`, after which each reaction directory will contain a csv file entitled "tsXX.csv" where XX is that reactions identifier.
+The predictions can then be executed by the following command `python quickq.py <data> -t`, after which each reaction directory will contain a csv file entitled "tsXX.csv" where XX is that reactions identifier.
 This csv file contains the temperatures used to predict the partition function, and a column entitled "log_qpart_predicted" associated with the logarithm of the partition functions of the unknown transition state at those temperatures.

-### 3. Double Usage
+### 3. Double model Usage
-Double prediction utilizes Qest and QesTS to predict partition functions of unknown transition states using only structure and temperature.
+The Double model prediction utilizes Qest and QesTS to predict partition functions of unknown transition states using only structure and temperature.
 The directory structure required is identical to QesTS prediction (See **2.
 QesTS Usage**) except that _the "log_qpart"_ columns in the reactant and product csv files are no longer ncessary.
 Note that the temperatures column still must be present.

-The predictions can then be executed by the following command `python quickq.py <root> -d`, after which each reaction directory will contain a csv file entitled "tsXX.csv" where XX is that reactions identifier.
+The predictions can then be executed by the following command `python quickq.py <data> -d`, after which each reaction directory will contain a csv file entitled "tsXX.csv" where XX is that reactions identifier.
 This csv file contains the temperatures used to predict the partition function, and a column entitled "log_qpart_predicted" associated with the logarithm of the partition functions of the unknown transition state at those temperatures.

 ## Toy data
 The repository contains a directory "toy_data" containing three datasets "qest_test", "qests_test" and "double_test".
 These datasets each contain the minumum amount of information needed to make predictions (not that the extra information in the extended xyz files are not necessary, only the atoms and positions) using each of the three models.